-Challenge number Detail of challenge 1 Social and Communication Covid impact noticeable as children/ cohorts enter EYFS.
-Attainment gap between Pupil Premium and Non-Pupil Premium Children, particularly in Early Years and Key Stage 1.
-Impact on pupil's social and emotional regulation in addition to communication and language is most severely affected.
-Changes to the focus of much of the EYFS structure has been adapted to support language and social skills so that these may be built in a teaching space and modelled by those adults around them.
-In particular, a significant impact on writing including physical stamina, length of time that focus may be sustained for, lack of interest or selfbelief that the quantity and quality can be achieved.
+Challenge number Detail of challenge Hullibel 1 Attainment gap between Pupil Premium and Non-Pupil Premium Children, particularly in Early Years and Key Stage 1.
+Although the attainment gap is predominantly minimal, progress is small for this group of children.
+The school prioritised PP children to be in school during Covid but many families chose not to send children in school.
+In particular, time out of school has had a significant impact on writing including physical stamina, length of time that focus may be sustained for, lack of interest or self-belief that the quantity and quality can be achieved.
 Some eligible pupils exhibit low resilience, behavioural / attitudinal issues, including poor concentration and self-regulatory skills, resulting in underachievement.
-2 SEMH / Anxiety Some eligible pupils have entered school with families reporting anxieties / disengagement from relationships /poor concentration and self-regulatory skills / attachment concerns or low self-confidence/low self-esteem and this creates an extra challenge for the children to tackle a curriculum that requires a high level of resilience.
+2 Some eligible pupils have entered school with families reporting anxieties / disengagement from relationships /poor concentration and self-regulatory skills / attachment concerns or low self-confidence/low self-esteem and this creates an extra challenge for the children to tackle a curriculum that requires a high level of resilience.
 Challenges are observed in the children's ability to act within a sociably acceptable boundary, respond to peers or adults appropriately, recognise their own feelings and be able to self-regulate.
 Some of this may stem from an over-reliance on adults, some children having been exposed to constant 1:1 with adults.
-(SEMH - Social, Emotional, Mental Health) 3 Attendance Attendance for Pupil Premium children is not stable and can be lower than non-pupil premium children, making it more difficult to address gaps in learning.
+(SEMH - Social, Emotional, Mental Health) 3 Attendance for Pupil Premium children is not stable and can be lower than non-pupil premium children, making it more difficult to address gaps in learning.